Swiss village overwhelmed by tourists wants to charge visitors for entry - KESQ

 The small and scenic community of Lauterbrunnen – which is home to less than 800 residents, according to the local authority – is grappling with congested streets, roads covered in trash and high rents.

-One idea being mulled over is the introduction of an entry free for some visitors, Swiss Info reported Thursday, citing local newspaper Berner Zeitung.
+One idea being mulled over is the introduction of an entry fee for some visitors, Swiss Info reported Thursday, citing local newspaper Berner Zeitung.

 The proposed charge, which would be paid through a smartphone app, would be between 5 and 10 Swiss francs ($5.50 to $10.99) and apply to visitors passing through for the day by car.